oSharpey/cyber-obsidian/year-1/NCCD/firewalls.md

 - Does not monitor the connection status
 - Use less memory than stateful
 - For example no idea if a TCP handshake is happening
+- Looks at one packet and does not care about any history

 ### Stateful firewall
 - Keeps tack of connections and data streams passing through